voxpupuli/puppet-rabbitmq/README.md

 ####`stomp_ensure`

-The state of the Stomp plugin. 'false' for noop.
+Boolean to install the stomp plugin.

 ####`wipe_db_on_cookie_change`